-How to sew a simple sleeve cuff
+How to sew a folded cuff band to a sleeve

 A sleeve cuff is a great hem finish for a sleeve as it gives the sleeve a clean and polished look.
 You can either leave it as it is or fold it and wear it, make it in the same fabric as the sleeve or use a contrasting fabric for a more arresting look.